databrary/presentations/jlsc-15/jlsc.md

     - Through the development of Databrary and engaging a community of researchers to get their data and their active involvement in a community of sharing (and practice), we have learned a lot so far about the curation needs involved working with datasets that came together through very different lab processes as well as how to represent those datasets in a standard fashion, for future access and re-use.
     - Where there is an active discussion amongst library practitioners of the role of libraries in the collecting and management of research data, Databrary offers a model that suggests that research data repositories could benefit from working more closely to the actual research it houses data for, while also being strategically and structurally attached to Library systems through management and staff as well as through technology integrations.

+### The technical details (Drew)

+The Databrary web application is open-source and built in Scala on the Play Framework to support a responsive user interface, a complete API, and high-performance streaming.
+The user interface is built primarily on the Angular web framework, and all data access is performed through an open JSON API.

+As part of the curation process, Databrary stores at least two versions of each item of Databrary video content: a copy for access, and the received original file if it was digital, or a 10-bit YUV digital preservation copy if the original version was not digital.
+Currently, the access version format is H.264 (HiP) with AAC audio in an MPEG-4 container, although we expect the appropriate video formats to change over time, as has been the case with many digital video formats in recent years.

+For preservation, the original file (if digital) or the preservation copy will be stored in a long-term preservation repository managed jointly by the NYU Libraries and the central Information Technology Services unit.
+This repository ensures that each content item has a METS structural metadata file that associates the digital asset with its metadata.
+It stores files in two mirrored and geographically distributed locations, and a third copy on offsite tape; it performs regular fixity checks; and it provides a format migration capacity, in the event that astored format becomes at risk of obsolescence.

 ### Enticing Contributors: Data Privacy and Community Outreach (Rick?
 Drew?)

 - IRB and privacy concerns that needed to be addressed - community building that follows from this